G1: Changes in landscape and waterscape character

 No assessment of change was undertaken for this indicator as a suitable time series is not yet available in the Outcome Indicator Framework.

-Figure G1b: The influence of agri-environment schemes in conserving and enhancing landscape character in England, 2013 and 2018
+Figure G1b: The influence of agri-environment schemes in conserving and enhancing landscape character in England, 2013 to 2023

-Table G1b: The influence of agri-environment schemes in conserving and enhancing landscape character in England, 2013 and 2018
+Table G1b: The influence of agri-environment schemes in conserving and enhancing landscape character in England, 2013 to 2023

-Year Neutral influence Positive influence Strongly positive influence
+Year Strongly positive influence Positive influence Neutral influence

 Trend description for G1b

-In comparison, the previous results from the 2013 assessment found that Environmental Stewardship schemes were having:
+Overall, the results of the 2023 assessment showed that agri-environment schemes were having:

 Assessment of change